twitchtv/igdb-api-swift/README.md

 ## License

-api-swift is available under the MIT license.
+IGDBWrapper is available under the MIT license.
 See the LICENSE file for more info.